Smithed-MC/Radon/README.md

 (WIP) Alternativly, use the [smithed client](https://smithed.dev/), a new Minecraft launcher which includes datapack searching, automatic merging, and some performance mod options.

+## Advanced Features
+Want to see the difference for yourself?
+Radon supports toggling optimizations on the fly using these commands.
+You can observe the mspt in f3, or run a profile with f3+L in single player and /perf <start/stop> in multiplayer:
+* /radon nbt-optimiations <true/false>
+* /radon selector-optimizations <true/false>

+It also has a debug mode, which can print potential problems to console if you find your commands aren't running faster or worse are running slower.
+Don't toggle this on while running commands tickly or you'll get console spam:
+* /radon debug-mode <true/false>